News & Events

-Vancouver, BC, May 11, 2018 —Technical Safety BC, formerly BC Safety Authority, released its 2017 Annual Report, which provides an overview of the organization’s operational and financial performance in relation to targets set in its 2017-2019 Business Plan and in alignment with their 10-Year Strategy.
+Technical Safety BC, formerly BC Safety Authority, released its 2017 Annual Report, which provides an overview of the organization’s operational and financial performance in relation to targets set in its 2017-2019 Business Plan and in alignment with their 10-Year Strategy.

-New Westminster, BC – February 2, 2018 Technical Safety BC has released its 2018-2020 Business Plan, outlining its goals for the next three years and defining how it will measure success.
+Technical Safety BC has released its 2018-2020 Business Plan, outlining its goals for the next three years and defining how it will measure success.
 The theme "Advancing Technical Safety for All B

 As the holiday season approaches, Technical Safety BC is reminding British Columbians to protect their families and their homes by keeping some electrical safety tips in mind.

 Technical Safety BC partners with Generation R to deliver an ethics roadmap for Artificial Intelligence and data analytics initiative